If you want more like this… Please like it.

 That night I had night terror after night terror after night terror.
 They persisted all night and even included tactile sensations.
 I’ve never been so scared in my life and have never had such a horrific experience as that night—too horrific of a memory for me to even share here.

-As a healing foods chef, I only teach gluten free cooking classes (and usually grain free classes), because whether someone is gluten intolerant or not, we can all thrive more if we eat less grains and more nutrient-dense non-processed foods.
-The reason gluten intolerance is so prevalent is because gluten is not digestible, but is in everything and in this modern age when leaky gut syndrome is so prevalent, it is no surprise that gluten intolerance is so widespread.
-Those that are not gluten intolerant would do well to not “push their luck” and be mindful of their consumption of grains.
+As a healing foods chef, I only teach gluten free cooking classes (and usually grain free classes), because whether someone is gluten sensitive or not, we can all thrive more if we eat less grains and more nutrient-dense non-processed foods.
+The reason gluten sensitivity is so prevalent is because gluten is not digestible, but is in everything and in this modern age when leaky gut syndrome is so prevalent, it is no surprise that gluten sensitivity is so widespread.
+Those that are not gluten sensitive would do well to not “push their luck” and be mindful of their consumption of grains.

 When I have any amount of cross-contamination, my sleep becomes disrupted, I have a very hard time falling asleep and the night terrors return.
 The intensity of the night terror corresponds with the level of cross-contamination I receive.
 Three nights ago I had a “night terror,” I saw a man watching me from the bathroom in my room.
 I sat up and watched him and as I watched him, strangely calmly, I thought through about what I had eaten that day, wracking my mind for where the cross-contamination in my day could have come from.
 He backed away.
 I went back to sleep.
 The next morning, I was in the bathroom and noticed that the screen was completely off the window.
 Possibly, a few nights ago, my fear came true and someone broke into my house but I thought it was only a night terror.
 I’ll never know.
 Vigilance.